gretaegan/exploreTokyo-MS2/README.md

 1. To understand the brand at first glance, and to see what the company is offering.

 1. To see highlights of Tokyo and see pictures of what the city can offer a tourist .
+To be inspired to book a trip.

 1. To find information about Tokyo presented in a concise and easy to read manner.
+To get a feel for Tokyo just by looking at the site.

 1. To be able to look up various hospitality and find recommendations on a Google map .